 3. Get creative with visuals

 Include relevant and high-quality visuals such as images, videos, or infographics that support your message and engage your readers.
-Visuals should grab your attention, but also add value to the overall experience.
+Visuals should grab attention, but also add value to the overall experience.

 4. Keep it simple, silly